Writing a book is more about learning for yourself than externalizing your knowledge

 A Product Owner drives the product from the outside in.
 Continuously mapping the market and its changes, the stakeholders and their feedback and all the other shifting factors into the product.
 Thereby adjusting the scope, the schedule, the budget again and again.
 This ongoing learning is the engine to maximizing value - enabling business agility.

 What if I don’t work on a product?
 As long as there is a producer and consumer with a perceived benefit, there is a product.
 If there is a problem clearly identifying the product, this is a sign that product ownership hasn't moved up high enough the value chain.
 Far too often product ownership takes place on minor components than on real customer centric value domains - the product.

 Instead of orchestrating and managing schedules, components and their interdependencies a Product Owner's product mindset allows for independent frequent delivery of value to the customers.
 This product thinking puts a challenge on the supporting engineering practices.
 Handling these is far from trivial, but once they are understood and the enterprise is able to scale the products correctly and independently they have a leading edge -- the producer and consumer feedback-loop closes.

 The topic of product ownership is so amazingly interesting and the more I dive into the topic, the more layers I investigate the more I understand how crucial this topic is.
 This book is intended to open that door for the reader in the same way it opened it for myself.
 Be warned though, that once you step through, a new vastness will reveal itself.
-This book is now available for pre-order at a 35% discount here.
+This book is now available at a 35% discount here.
 It will also be available on Amazon and other retailers.